 Melkersson-Rosenthal syndrome - Oral Mucosal Lesion

-Orofacial granulomatosis is also known as cheilitis granulomatosa or granulomatous cheilitis and may be associated with hypersensitivity to some foods and food additives (in particular benzoates and cinnamon products), sensitivities to amalgam, Crohn disease, and sarcoidosis.
+The syndrome may be idiopathic, but evaluation for systemic disease is warranted as orofacial granulomatosis may be a presenting sign for underlying conditions such as Crohn disease or sarcoidosis.
+Granulomatous cheilitis may also be associated with hypersensitivity to some foods and food additives (in particular benzoates and cinnamon products), or sensitivities to amalgam.
 If no specific etiology can be identified (eg, after patch testing or evaluation for systemic disease), the condition is deemed idiopathic.
 However, orofacial granulomatosis may be the first manifestation of Crohn disease, with gastrointestinal signs and symptoms occurring years later.

 G51.2 – Melkersson's syndrome

 - Orofacial granulomatosis – Facial, lip, and oral mucosa swelling and granuloma formation; a broader term that encompasses incomplete forms of Melkersson-Rosenthal syndrome.

 - Allergic contact dermatitis (, ) / – This is almost always associated with redness of the skin or mucosa, or with fissuring, ulceration, or scaling, which is absent in granulomatous cheilitis.

 - – Acute swelling that completely resolves within 24-48 hours.
 May have associated airway involvement.